Allocations Policy

 The Joint Wait List includes new applicants for social housing and tenants who have been approved for transfer from Department of Communities accommodation.
 Generally, allocations will be made according to priority, date of application and the suitability of the property available.

-1.1 Non-Standard Allocations
+1.1 Non-standard Allocations

 In seeking to enrich the lives of our tenants and play a critical role in supporting our communities, Alliance Housing recognises that at times it may need to vary its standard allocation policies.
 As such, Alliance Housing reserves the right to make non-standard allocations that meet the needs of the individuals and/or local communities we serve.

-Non-standard allocations may occur in circumstances where Alliance Housing:
+Non-standard allocations may occur in circumstances where Alliance Housing:-

-a) Wishes to support someone who is at serious risk or in imminent danger;
+a) wishes to support someone who is at serious risk or in imminent danger;

-b) Provides an urgent transfer to support tenancy management, redevelopment or other strategic or operational objectives;
+b) provides an urgent transfer to support tenancy management, redevelopment or other strategic or operational objectives;

-c) Supports a person with specific needs e.g. if they need a specific location or property;
+c) supports a person with specific needs e.g. if they need a specific location or property;

-d) Is required to meet internal or contracted strategic objectives;
+d) is required to meet internal or contracted strategic objectives;

-e) Is supporting the outcomes of partnered support agencies including the Department of Communities;
+e) is supporting the outcomes of partnered support agencies including the Department of Communities;

-f) Has a property that is difficult to allocate.
+f) has a property that is difficult to allocate.

-The reasons for non-standard allocations must be supported by evidence and documented.
 Non-standard allocations can only be approved by the Chief Executive Officer and are to be reported to the Board at the next available meeting.

 2. Specific Needs Housing